Viral Hepatitis Types

 - Peri-natal transmission may also occur.

-- Incubation period varies from 2-24wks.
+- Incubation period varies from 2 to 24 weeks.

-Symptoms of Hepatitis C
+Symptoms Of Hepatitis C

 - Onset is gradual and presents with jaundice.